-4.2.2 Frontage to Discovery Drive
+4.2.2 Frontage to Unnamed Roads on the northern and southern Boundary

-The location of street tree planting along the Discovery Drive frontage of the Precinct is shown indicatively on Figure 4 - Landscape Concept Plan.
-The landscaping is to include planting along the median strip of Discovery Drive and along the verges.
-The road frontage is to be turfed, to create a high standard of presentation and a permeable landscaped setting, which blends with the streetscape planting of surrounding streetscapes.
-The landscaping of this area is intended to soften, enhance and provide scale to the built form without obscuring it from the road.
+The location of street tree planting along the northern and southern street frontages of the Precinct is shown indicatively on Figure 4 - Landscape Concept Plan.
+The road frontages are to be turfed, to create a high standard of presentation and a permeable landscaped setting, which blends with the streetscape planting of surrounding streetscapes.
+The landscaping of these areas is intended to soften, enhance and provide scale to the built form without obscuring it from the road.

-The location of trees and landscaping along Discovery Drive should form a transition between the high-level traffic environment of Anzac Avenue and the lower level traffic of residential development to the north of the Precinct.
+The location of trees and landscaping along Unnamed Roads should form a transition between the high-level traffic environment of Bruce Highway Service Road and the lower level traffic of residential development to the north of the Precinct.
 Planting is to be restricted to species that are capable of good growth and endurance in the commercial environment of the Precinct.

-The verges of Discovery Drive are to be consistently framed with appropriate landscape and canopy trees to provide a species-themed "boulevard" entry to North Lakes.
+The verges of the Unnamed Roads are to be consistently framed with appropriate landscape and canopy trees to provide a species-themed "boulevard" entry to North Lakes.
 Streetscape treatment should include generous footpaths, possible bus stops, street trees, on-street parking and lighting.
-The streetscape and planting theme along Discovery Drive should be distinct from other streets in the Town Centre and the Precinct.
+The streetscape and planting theme along the western boundary should be distinct from other streets in the Town Centre and the Precinct.
 The "boulevard" is envisaged as a wide streetscape with a very open character.
-Street treatments and landscaping should clearly indicate the through-route nature of the road and give views to the parking entrances of development.
+Street treatments and landscaping should clearly indicate the through-route nature of the road and give views to the parking entrances of development which may be accessed from the Unnamed Road on the northern boundary of the precinct.